hassanAlAwwadi/AFP-Spreadsheet/report.md

 # Results and Examples

 1) We were able to make quite a nice GUI, we highly recommend you build the project and check it out.
-Elm was very pleasant to work with, even for someone not experience in front-end work.
+Elm was very pleasant to work with, even for someone not experienced in front-end work.
 2) Propagation of data through our `Data.Map` based graph was implemented.
 3) A tiny language's parser and evaluator were also implemented.